Grade 2 WATERNAUTS

 Curriculum Connection: Grade 4 Unit 4 Habitats and Communities

 Grade 5 WEATHER WIZARDS!

 As Weather Wizards, our students will become junior meteorologists and learn the tools of the trade.
-They will take their own weather measurements outdoors, record the measurements of our own GEO CENTRE weather station and then compare the two.
+They will take their own weather measurements outdoors, record the measurements of our own Johnson Geo Centre weather station and then compare the two.
 They will watch lightning being generated indoors and learn what causes thunder and lightning.
 As junior meteorologists they will visit Disaster Corner and watch a tornado form and then create their own, all the while learning what causes them.
-They will learn about blizzards and then watch one form inside the GEO CENTRE.
+They will learn about blizzards and then watch one form inside the Johnson Geo Centre.
 Finally, the Weather Wizards will use the information learned to prepare for their mount GEO cabin trip.
 They will predict what the weather will be and decide which activities they will do while at the cabin.

 Grade 6 ASTRONAUT TREK

 As Astronauts, our students will become part of the GEO Astronaut Training Program, and discover what it takes to become a true space explorer.
 What challenges face those who venture to the final frontier?
 Our Astronauts will “visit” the planets in our solar system to learn how each one is unique, and explore the constellations as they move through our night sky.
 Students will work as part of a crew to complete their tasks, and experience the difficulties encountered in building the ISS, driving the Mars Rover, and receiving images from other worlds.

 Max Group Size: 60 students Duration: 1.5 to 2.25 hours

 Time: mornings and afternoons

 One (1) chaperone per ten (10) students (admitted free)

 $5.75/ additional chaperones (teachers fall into the chaperone category)